 - Users making use of the system for the first time may not operate the system until they have changed their initial password.

 - A user who forgets his password shall go through a rigorous identity check of the company (such as verification of particulars with customer service, OTP, over-the-counter service etc.) before being allowed to use the system again.

 - Initial passwords shall be generated randomly and have no connection with the user's or customer's identity.
 (This item is not applicable in the case of delivery of an electronic password slip by customized means.)

 - Except for voice-mail ordering systems, the company shall use strong passwords (at least six characters in length with alphanumeric characters or other symbols) and exercise control, and further encourage customers to change their passwords at least once every three months.
 The company shall take proper measures if a customer's password has not been changed for over a year or the password changed is the same as the previous set.
 Except for customers, other users in the company must change their passwords at least once every three months.
 (To become effective as of 30 November 2022)

 - The company's current website, servers, Network Neighborhood, routers, switches, operating systems, databases, and other software and hardware equipment shall be password-protected.
 Default settings (e.g. "administrator," "root," "sa") or simple strings (e.g. "1234") shall be avoided as passwords.
 The company shall not fail to set administrator access privileges.

-- Where the company is to deliver an electronic password slip by electronic means to a customer applying for electronic trading, it shall send an OPT (One Time Password) to the mobile phone number left by the customer when the customer opens an account, and shall send an encrypted electronic password slip by electronic meansto the electronic mailbox advised by the customer.
+- In the case of delivery of an electronic password slip by general electronic means, it shall send an OPT (One Time Password) to the mobile phone number left by the customer when the customer opens an account, and shall send an encrypted electronic password slip by electronic means to the electronic mailbox advised by the customer.
 With respect to such procedure, records of the relevant systems shall be retained.